Deer are one of the most critical species in all of North America. Forests are their primary habitat, and they have adapted well to survive winter.

-Their enhanced field of vision comes from the eyes being on the side of their head, and this enables them to observe the whole panorama.
+Their enhanced field of vision comes from the eyes being on the side of their head, enabling them to observe the whole panorama.

-Researchers confirm that UV vision can be useful for deers in the distinction of food and predators in the snow.
+Researchers confirm that UV vision can be useful for deers in distinguishing food and predators in the snow.
 For example, lichens, the leading food, would be black in the eyes of deers in North America.

-The British Medical Journal magazine took the time to carry out a study on deer and researched the nose of the reindeer.
-They concluded that the red nose of a reindeer is not just a story that was created for Rudolph.
+The British Medical Journal magazine took the time to carry out a study on deer and researched the reindeer’s nose.
+They concluded that the red nose is not just a story that was created for Rudolph.

 Thanks to infrared light and a thermal camera, scientists could see the noses of the deer shine with a red or pink pigment.
 This information helped a considerable amount in working out how deers breathe during the winter.

-Can Ince, a professor of medicine, studied the microcirculation of deers and realized that the nose of this species is full of many small blood vessels.
-These blood vessels transport the red blood cells so that they can discharge oxygen in the tissues that need it most.
+Can Ince, a medicine professor, studied the microcirculation of deers and realized that the nose of this species is full of many small blood vessels.
+These blood vessels transport the red blood cells to discharge oxygen in the tissues that need it most.

 The deers live in freezing temperatures, with some environments even reaching -40ºC.
-Even in an environment that cold, deer still need to keep their vital organs at an ideal temperature.
+Even in a cold environment, deer still need to keep their vital organs at an ideal temperature.
 Researchers decided to see how the deer’s temperature changed when they were exhausted.

 The highly vascularized nose of the deers was found to regulate the temperature of the animal’s brain.
 The nose acts as ventilation to the brain.
 The blood vessels are filled and emptied to a rhythmic flow that had never been observed before.

-The noses of the deer have smaller vessels and a 25% greater density in those smaller vessels, than those of humans.
-The vascularization helps not only to keep the temperature of the organs in good condition but also to heat the air that enters the body.
+The deer’s noses have smaller vessels and a 25% greater density in those smaller vessels than those of humans.
+The vascularization helps keep the temperature of the organs in good condition and heat the air that enters the body.

 This process makes it much easier for deers to emit the sounds they make as they warm the air that comes in even during the winter.
 This is how their throats do not get damaged, and they can keep their voices for the mating season.

-It may be helpful to know that the red nose of the deers works like an air conditioner for the air they breathe.
-The nose also condenses the water in the air to conserve the moisture.
+A deers’ red nose works like an air conditioner for the air they breathe.
+The nose also condenses the water in the air to conserve moisture.
 The moisture in the mucous membranes is in the area of the face and connected to them.

 Skin and Fur